 Students who walk home will be dismissed at 2:35.
-Bus riders load and depart from the front circle at 2:35 p.m.
+Bus riders load and depart from the back circle at 2:35 p.m.
 Van riders load and depart from the side loop at 2:35 p.m.
 Car riders are dismissed at 2:40 p.m.
-A parent note is required in order to change a child's normal method transportation.
+A change of transportation form is required to change a child's normal method of transportation.
 Otherwise, staff members are required to have students follow their normal dismissal routine.
 No change of transportation after 2:00 p.m.
 Please notify the front office if you need to change your child's transportation during the day.

-\\ If the bus is not your child's normal mode of transportation, and he/she will be traveling home with a friend, he/she will only be allowed to ride the bus as space permits.
+If the bus is not your child's normal mode of transportation, and he/she will be traveling home with a friend, he/she will only be allowed to ride the bus as space permits.
 Students must have a signed permission form in order to ride the bus.
-Forms may be found on the ACS website under transportation.
-Students who walk should follow the designated routes as they leave the school grounds and proceed directly to their homes. \\ A note from parents must be on file in the office authorizing students to walk home in inclement weather.
+Forms may be found on the Woodland Pines website under For Parents>Change of Transportation.
+Students who walk should follow the designated routes as they leave the school grounds and proceed directly to their homes.
+A note from parents must be on file in the office authorizing students to walk home in inclement weather.
 Students will not be allowed to walk home in rain/bad weather unless this documentation is on file.